-4.05 Degree Requirements - General for all degrees (except those in the Accelerated Degree Program) All BA and BS degrees require the following general education core credit hours.
+4.05 Degree Requirements - General for all degrees (except those in the College of Education, see Sec 12.00.)
+All BA and BS degrees require the following general education core credit hours.
 While some of the courses are prescribed, others may be chosen from the selected subject area to fulfill degree requirements.

-General Education Core Requirements English - 12 credit hours
+General Education Core Requirements

-ENG 1316 Academic Research & Writing ENG 1317 Introduction to Literature 6 additional credit hours of English
+English - 12 credit hours ENG 1316 Academic Research & Writing ENG 1317 Introduction to Literature 6 additional credit hours of English

-Fine Arts - 3 credit hours Any ART, Drama or MUS course.
-2011-2012 Catalog Leadership - 1 academic hour LDR 1100 Life and Leadership
+Leadership - 1 academic hour LDR 1100 Life and Leadership